dlamblin/NYC-taxi-Data-Incubator-challenge/README.md

 #### Notes
 I think questions' "taxi's" was meant as "taxis'" IE a property of all the taxis in the data.
 Also the "average ratio... divided" question I read to be asking for the mean of miles driven per (great-circle) mile between the pickup and drop off location.
 I hope this isn't the inverse what what was intended.
+I counted $0 tips in the tip average.

 ## Results:
 ### Bellow is an abbreviated run of: *rolls.py*